next-hat/nanocl/README.md

 I see it as an open-source Hybrid Cloud Orchestrator!
 To help orchestrate containers and virtual machines on multiple hosts.
 It provides basic mechanisms for deployment, maintenance, and scaling.
-You will be able to create your own Hybrid Cloud with optional Vpn and DNS controllers.
+Using Nanocl toolskit you will be able to create your own Hybrid Cloud with optional Vpn and DNS controllers.
 Deploying your applications, services or servers publicly or behind a Vpn has never been that easy!

 Builds upon `Rust` to have the best performance and the smallest footprint.